Dark Mode Light Mode

 The backlash gained momentum after Futurism reported on the clause, prompting widespread discussion about AI ethics in creative spaces.
 In a statement shared with Pitchfork and The Verge, SoundCloud sought to clarify the intent behind the clause, insisting that the platform has never used artist content to train AI models and does not allow scraping or third-party access for that purpose.

-According to SoundCloud, the updated language in its terms of service was designed to clarify how AI operates within the platform itself — in use cases such as personalised recommendations, content discovery, fraud detection, and better content identification.
+The letter also clarifies that the purpose behind the TOU update was to clarify how AI operates within the platform itself — in cases such as personalised recommendations, content discovery, fraud detection and better content identification.
 It emphasised that tools like Musiio, which was acquired by SoundCloud in 2022, are employed solely for artist discovery and organizational functions, not for developing generative AI.

 In an effort to reassure its creator community, SoundCloud pointed to technical safeguards already in place — including a “no AI” tag — and promised that artists retain control over their content.
-While not completely ruling out future applications of AI, including generative models, the platform stated that any such development would include clear opt-out mechanisms and adhere to licensing agreements and ethical standards.
+While not completely ruling out future applications of AI, the platform stated that any such development would include explicit opt-in consent.

 Keep Up to Date with the Most Important News